Yay. Here is a free due diligence checklist template!

 - Don’t listen to people who say VCs don’t sign NDAs ever: VCs can and will sign NDA.
 If you are a later stage company and the VC wants a customer pipeline list, that is sensitive information.
 I personally know VCs will sign an NDA to see this stuff and will even propose to do so.
 They will not sign an NDA to see your articles of association though!
 You will ONLY get an NDA if they are interested and are in heavy dd and want specific information

-To download the template, fill in the form with your email and you will magically get access to it.
+To download the due diligence checklist template, click below and you will magically get access to it.

 Here is a quick view of the top section so you know what we are talking about.

-That was an overview of how to manage your due diligence process.
+That was an overview of how to manage your due diligence process with a due diligence checklist.
 If you have any questions, sound off in the comments below.
-Let me know what you think of the due diligence template.
+Let me know what you think of the due diligence checklist template.